-- Feed delay is the delay between parts to allow the post process to complete - None is no post process installed - o CD11 Artos twin coiling bowl device, CS326 - o CD15 Artos pin coiler, CS326 - o CD15 with long lead Artos pin coiler for use with non-standard table, CS327 only - o AL AL1500 to AL10000 linear collectors, CS326, CS327 - o MS type Maxi-Seal custom unit CS326 - Distance to guide - Distance to clamp - KRI Ramatech model KRI-800 coiler with Omron 3G3MV motor control (older version), CS327 - o GR1- - O GR2- Special coiler for Grundfos.
+- Feed delay is the delay between parts to allow the post process to complete - None is no post process installed - CD11 Artos twin coiling bowl device, CS326 - CD15 Artos pin coiler, CS326 - CD15 with long lead Artos pin coiler for use with non-standard table, CS327 only - \circ AL AL1500 to AL10000 linear collectors, CS326, CS327 - MS type Maxi-Seal custom unit CS326 - Distance to guide - Distance to clamp - KRI Ramatech model KRI-800 coiler with Omron 3G3MV motor control (older version), CS327 - GR1- - GR2 Special coiler for Grundfos.
 GR1 and GR2 work in conjunction with each other.
 When GR1 is selected as the Post process in the part properties window, the machine first feeds out the length of wire programmed in GR1distance then waits for an input, then feeds out the remainder of the programmed part length.
-When GR2 is selected as the Post process in the part properties window, the machine first feeds out the length of wire programmed in GR2 distance then waits for an input, then feeds out the remainder of the programmed part length.
-CS327 - GR1 distance feeds this amount when GR1 is selected - GR2 distance feeds this amount when GR2 is selected - o CD16 3M collector Artos 3 meter roll up collector.
-CS327 - o CD17 Large coiling bowls Artos large coiling bowl system, CS327 - o KRI-2 Ramatech model KRI-800 coiler with Omron MX2-AB015-E motor control (newer version), CS327 - o CP1250 Schleuniger CP1250 coiling bowl.
-CS326 - o MINCO Special process for Minco.
+When GR2 is selected as the Post process in the part properties window, the machine first feeds out the length of wire programmed in GR2 distance then waits for an input, then feeds out the remainder of the programmed of the remainder of the programmed in GR2 distance then waits for an input, then feeds out the remainder of the programmed in GR2 distance then waits for an input, then feeds out the remainder of the programmed part length.
+CS327 - GR1 distance feeds this amount when GR1 is selected - GR2 distance feeds this amount when GR2 is selected - o CD16 3M collector- Artos 3 meter roll up collector.
+CS327 - CD17 Large coiling bowls Artos large coiling bowl system, CS327 - KRI-2 Ramatech model KRI-800 coiler with Omron MX2-AB015-E motor control (newer version), CS327 - CP1250 Schleuniger CP1250 coiling bowl.
+CS326 - MINCO Special process for Minco.
 CS326 - Wait for A16 input - Feed the amount programmed in Feed 1 distance - Wait for A16 input - Feed the amount programmed in the Feed 2 distance - Wait for A16 input - Feed the remaining length of wire.